 The majority of people employed as probation officers, parole officers or correctional treatment specialists work for the state or local government.
 Probation officers and correctional treatment specialists who worked for state governments made an annual mean wage of $53,3690 in 2014, according to the BLS.
 The BLS also reported that the annual mean wage paid to local government officers and specialists that year was $54,770.

 Secondary Psychology Teacher Career Information

 A bachelor's degree in psychology, in conjunction with teacher certification, allows one to teach psychology at the high school level.
 Secondary teachers plan and implement lesson plans, taking into consideration the cultural backgrounds and educational capabilities of students.
 They use a range of instructional and evaluation techniques, including lectures, group work, exams, projects and laboratory experiments.
 Teachers collaborate with colleagues in school-wide committees and sometimes supervise students in extracurricular events.

-The BLS reported that, in 2013, the annual mean wages paid to elementary and secondary school teachers were $56,320 and $58,260, respectively.
-High school teachers at religious institutions made an annual mean wage of $60,610 that same year.
+The BLS reported that, in 2014, the annual mean wages paid to secondary school teachers were $59,330.
 Most teachers receive regular salary increases based on their years of experience and number of college credits accrued.

 Marketing Career Information

 Although some employers prefer their marketing employees have degrees in business, some may hire graduates with a bachelor's degree in psychology, particularly if those graduates also have a minor in business.
 Training in psychology provides a person with an understanding of research skills and human behavior.
 Marketers with a psychology background can apply their knowledge by evaluating what customers want and determining how to best promote and sell products.
 The goal of the marketing department is to increase revenue by researching the market and developing plans for advertising, sales and product development.